Compensation Committee Charter

-- Consult with the Finance, Risk Management and Audit Committee regarding the Company’s major risk exposures and whether the Company’s compensation policies and practices create risks that are reasonably likely to have a material effect on the Company.
+- Annually review the Company’s assessment of its compensation programs and practices and whether such programs and practices create risks that are reasonably likely to have a material adverse effect on the Company.

 - Perform such duties as may, from time to time, be delegated to the Committee under the compensation and benefit plans of the Company or its subsidiaries.

 - Advise the Board on proposals to stockholders on executive compensation matters, including advisory votes on executive compensation and frequency of such votes, and proposals received from stockholders on executive compensation matters; review the results of such votes; and consider any implications in connection with the Committee’s ongoing determinations and recommendations regarding the Company’s executive compensation policies and practice.